Kirbie's Cravings

 Notes

 • Self-rising flour: There are 2 main kinds of self-rising flour sold in the US.
-One that is a lower protein flour (2 grams per 1/4 cup serving) and one that has a regular amount of protein or the same protein amount that is in all purpose flour (3 grams per 1/4 cup).
+One that is a lower protein (2 grams per 1/4 cup (30g)) flour and one that has a regular amount of protein (3 grams per 1/4 cup (30 g)).
 Brands like King Arthur Flour and White Lily make the low protein flour.
-Brands like Gold Medal and Amazon Fresh contain a regular protein amount.
+Brands like Gold Medal and most store/generic brands contain a regular protein amount.
 The amount of protein affects how much liquid is absorbed.
+For this recipe, you want a flour with a regular amount of protein.
+Please use a self-rising flour with 3 grams of protein per 1/4 cup (30 g).
+Or make your own self-rising flour with the recipe below.

 • The self-rising flour brands we made this bread with successfully are Gold Medal* and Amazon Fresh.*